Review | I downloaded America’s first coronavirus exposure app. You should too.

 There’s no national system (yet).

 The most confusing part of exposure-notification apps is that every state is making its own.
+To be clear: Downloading an app from a state you don’t live in won’t be of much use — you won’t be able to report a positive coronavirus test result, and most of the people around you won’t be using the app, either.

 What if you travel between states?
 Virginia’s app continues to operate when you’re elsewhere, but can only interact with other phones also running Virginia’s app.
 But the Association of Public Health Laboratories has announced it’s working on a system that would support all states and allow people to receive alerts even when they travel.